vondarten/how-many-pools/README.md

 # How many pools are in São Paulo?

-In this project we estimate the total swimming pools count in São Paulo through Statistics, Machine Learning and satellite imagery.
+This project leverages satellite imagery, computer vision and socioeconomic data to estimate the number of swimming pools in São Paulo.
+Our analysis reveals approximately 48621 pools across the city and explores the correlation between pool density and socioeconomic indicators.

 ### 1. Data
 #### 1.1 Pool detection